§ H-4 EAD

 Rules can change quickly, though.
 Always check the current version of Form I-539 instructions and the USCIS fee schedule before filing.
 If USCIS does schedule you for biometrics, do not skip the appointment — a missed ASC appointment is typically treated as abandonment of the application.

-Practical timing: file early
+Practical timing — file early

 If you file very close to expiry and the I-765 has not been adjudicated when the 180-day window runs out, work authorization terminates as a matter of law.
 The employer must stop employment on that day unless a valid EAD has been issued.
 There is no cure period.
 Filing well in advance is the single best protection.

-What if the underlying I-140 is revoked?
+If the underlying I-140 is revoked

 Category c26 eligibility depends on the H-1B principal’s approved I-140.
 If that I-140 is revoked — most commonly because the principal’s former employer withdraws the petition within 180 days of approval — the H-4 EAD eligibility basis disappears.

-• Under 8 CFR § 204.5(e)(2), an I-140 that has been approved for at least 180 days is not automatically revoked on petitioner withdrawal for purposes of priority date retention, H-1B extensions under AC21 section 104(c), or H-4 EAD eligibility.
+Under 8 CFR § 204.5(e)(2), an I-140 that has been approved for at least 180 days is not automatically revoked on petitioner withdrawal for purposes of priority date retention, H-1B extensions under AC21 section 104(c), or H-4 EAD eligibility.
+Fraud or material misrepresentation can still trigger revocation under INA § 205.
+The 180-day safe harbor only protects against employer withdrawal, not USCIS-initiated revocation on the merits.

-• If the I-140 is revoked while the H-4 EAD is valid, USCIS does not automatically revoke the EAD mid-validity, but the EAD is not renewable on the same basis.
+If the I-140 is revoked while the H-4 EAD is valid, USCIS does not automatically revoke the EAD mid-validity, but the EAD is not renewable on the same basis.
 The H-4 spouse typically must find a new basis — for example, a new I-140 from a new employer, or moving to a work-authorized status in their own right — before the current EAD expires.

 When the principal changes employers